Att100/UCloudNet/README.md

 ### Environment and Preparation

-- We provide requirements.txt for all modules needed in training and testing.
+- We provide requirements.txt for all modules needed in training and testing, if `paddlepaddle-gpu` can't be installed successfully, please visit [PaddlePaddle](https://www.paddlepaddle.org.cn/install/quick?docurl=/documentation/docs/zh/install/pip/windows-pip.html) and follow the official instructions.

     ```
     conda create -n paddle python=3.9